damlaalkan/SWE573/README.md

 # SWE573 Project

-This repository is for Bogazici University SWE573 Project.
+This repository is for Bogazici University SWE573 Course Project.

 __Goal__ is to build an application to archive social media data and share with community

-__Why should you care?__ To interest on social media data
+__Why should you care?__ To interest on social media data collection and building an application

 __Get Started__